-Pay attention to the vertical space for your landscaping ideas.
-Our pergola ideas are a brilliant way to make the most of it, and will make a deck or paved area feel like an outdoor room by framing it and drawing the eye upwards.
+Pay attention to the vertical space when planning your landscaping ideas.
+A pergola is a brilliant way to make the most of it, and will make a deck or paved area feel like an outdoor room by framing it and drawing the eye upwards.

 You could also consider a design with awning to create more shade, or think about growing climbing plants up the side for a more romantic touch.
-Those with fragrance can add an extra dimension to your outdoor room.
+Those with fragrance can add an extra dimension.

 Horizontal slatted fence panels have a contemporary style that can give your garden a whole new feel.
 A design like this can introduce more daylight to your outside space too, as it'll let the light through rather than blocking it.
 It can also allow a cooling breeze in, which you'll appreciate on hot summer days.

 Bear in mind, though, that although it will obscure you somewhat it won't create complete privacy.
 If that's what you need at the boundary, try using this style of fence as screening within the garden instead.

 After more inspiration?
 You'll find more garden fence ideas in our guide.

 True, artificial grass has its fans and its detractors.
 But we think it's a brilliant landscaping solution for small gardens and bigger ones that get a lot of family and pet wear and tear.